Central Asia Workshop FAQ

 For the purposes of the Workshop, how is Central Asian Studies defined?

-We will consider papers that address the region, broadly defined: this includes the Central Asian republics for the former Soviet Union, Afghanistan, Xinjiang, as well as the connections between Central Asia and Iran, Turkey, the Caucasus, and the Russian Federation.
+We will consider papers that address the region, broadly defined: this includes the Central Asian republics of the former Soviet Union, Afghanistan, Xinjiang, as well as the connections between Central Asia and Iran, Turkey, the Caucasus, and the Russian Federation.
 We do not require a specific disciplinary or methodological orientation, but welcome papers from across the humanities and social sciences, with either a contemporary or historical focus.

 Who is eligible to apply?